 Clergyman urges Ghanaians to stop mob justice

-Accra, July 31, GNA - The Reverend David Kwadwo Fianko Sakyi, Minister-In-Charge of the Petroleum Estate Methodist Church, has urged Ghanaians not to resort to mob justice since it is against the laws of the country.
+Accra, Aug.
+1, GNA - Reverend David Kwadwo Fianko Sakyi, Minister-In-Charge of the Petroleum Estate Methodist Church, has urged Ghanaians not to resort to mob justice since it is against the laws of the country.

-He said mob justice was not only an affront to human dignity but also disrespect for the justice delivery system.
+He said mob justice was not only an affront to human dignity but was also a show of disrespect to the justice delivery system.

-Rev. Sakyi was speaking at the inauguration and the induction of officers of the Petroleum Estate Singing Band of the Akweteman Circuit of the Methodist Church in Accra on Sunday.
+Rev. Sakyi was speaking at the inauguration of the Singing Band and the induction of officers of the Petroleum Estate Singing Band of the Akweteman Circuit of The Methodist Church in Accra on Sunday.

 The officers are Madam Comfort Hutchison, President, Mr Prince Anokye, Vice President, and Mr Richmond Ofori, Financial Secretary.